Recommended Science Books (for modern citizens)

 Physics, Chemistry, Astronomy

-Prelude to the next two books on Maxwell
+Prelude to the next two books about James Clerk Maxwell

 Quote: One scientific epoch ended and another began with James Clerk Maxwell